tariel-x/anzer/doc/en/Quickstart.md

 Replace `github.com/project/example` with the actual name of the repository you are using.

+Keyword `package` defines the OpenWhisk package that would contain the actions developed for the current scheme.

+Keywords `type` define three complex types for input data, output data and data for the inter-function communication.

+The line `github.com/project/example/sum[go] :: Source -> Sum` defines function `github.com/project/example/sum` which
+is coded with Golang, takes data of the `Source` type and returns result with the `Sum` type.

+The line `calc = sum . result` defines virtual `calc` function as composition of `sum` and `result`.
+The composition means that the `sum` function would take the user input and pass the intermediate result to the `result` function.
+The result function would return the execution result to the user.

+The line `invoke(calc,)` defines the functions needed to be deployed.

 ## Generate the source code

 ### Generate `github.com/project/example/sum`